-Jja jang myun is a guilty rib-sticking noodle dish from China that is widely popular among Koreans as well.
+Jja jang myun is a rib-sticking noodle dish from China that is widely popular among Koreans.
 Koreans have their own version of the dish with black bean sauce while the Chinese version uses a brown bean sauce.
-The sauce may differ slightly but both dishes consist of noodles tossed in a bean sauce cooked with meat and often garnished with sliced cucumber.
-I’ve tried both versions but I noticed how the Chinese eat their dish often depends on the cook; I’ve never tasted two that were exactly alike from different restaurants.
-The recipe below is my way of combining both the Korean and Chinese versions.
+The sauce may differ slightly but both dishes consist of noodles tossed in a bean sauce cooked with meat and garnished with cucumber.
+I love both versions equally but today I’m dedicating this recipe to the Korean variation.
+Enjoy with a side of tangsuyuk for the full Korean experience!

 **Helpful tips and common mistakes